 Don't forget, the freedom of having your own car is also tempered with the hassle of having to park it.
 Vehicles are great for day trips and traveling between cities, but once you're in Madrid or Barcelona, you're dealing with metropolitan traffic and difficult-to-find parking.
 Street parking is hard to come by in the city center, so expect to pay a premium to keep your car in a lot.

 If the airports were as centrally located as the train stations, flying would hands-down be the best method for travel from Madrid to Barcelona.
-Flights are generally pretty cheap with several options per day, and you're barely in the air enough time to finish an episode of your favorite show before you've touched down at Barcelona El Prat Airport.
+Flights are generally pretty cheap with several options per day, and you're barely in the air long enough to finish an episode of your favorite show before you've touched down at Barcelona El Prat Airport.
 However, it takes about an hour to reach Madrid's airport via public transportation and then another hour to reach Barcelona's city center.
 Factor in all of that time plus airport check-in, security, and waiting at your gate, and the total travel time is now significantly longer than taking the train.

 Even though the train is more comfortable and convenient than flying, it can also be more expensive, especially if your travel dates are near.
 Last-minute plane tickets can still be relatively cheap, especially when traveling in low tourist season.
 Always compare your flights with train tickets; the difference in price may shock you.

 When Is the Best Time to Travel to Barcelona?